 - 1. Entries in this division are open to purebred or mixed breed dogs and may or may not be owned by the exhibitor.
 In all classes, the dog is to have been trained, cared for, and managed by the exhibitor. - 2.
 Titled dogs may be entered only in the classes above their title.
 The exception is if the dog has earned by CD or CDX title during the current project year, it may be exhibited in Novice or Open Classes. - 3.
-Dogs may be entered in not more than two obedience classes. - 4.
-4-H/FFA exhibitor may have only one entry in an obedience class. - 5.
+4-H/FFA exhibitor may have only one entry in an obedience class. - 4.
 No two exhibitors can use the same dog.